Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee is 17-17 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Milwaukee has a record of 11-13 in games where bookmakers have it as underdogs of at least +115 on the moneyline.

-- The Brewers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Brewers have a 46.5% chance of coming away with a victory in the contest.

-- Milwaukee and its opponents have hit the over in 40 of its 97 games with a total this season.
+- So far this season, Milwaukee and its opponents have hit the over in 41 of its 98 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!